-(a) You acknowledge that all intellectual property rights in the digital content and the Documents anywhere in the world belong to or have been licensed to us, that rights in the digital content and the Documents are licensed (not sold) to you, and that you have no rights in, or to, the digital content or the Documents other than the right to use them in accordance with the terms of this Licence.
+(a) You acknowledge that all intellectual property rights in the digital content and the Documents anywhere in the world belong to or have been licensed to us, that rights in the digital content and the Documents are licensed (not sold) to you, and that you have no rights in, or to, the digital content or the Documents other than the right to use them in accordance with the terms of this License.

 (b) You acknowledge that you have no right to have access to the digital content in source code form.

-(c) Subject to clauses 4(a) and 15.4(b), users retain the ownership of copyright and other intellectual property rights in content created and/or uploaded by them (user content) subject to any third party rights in that user content and the terms of any licence under which users use such user content).
+(c) Subject to clauses 4(a) and 15.4(b), users retain the ownership of copyright and other intellectual property rights in content created and/or uploaded by them (user content) subject to any third party rights in that user content and the terms of any license under which users use such user content).

-(d) You grant to us a limited, non-exclusive, revocable, worldwide, non-transferable licence to use the user content (including but not limited to any words or expressions added to the voice recognition dictionary) for the purposes of providing and/or enhancing the functionality of the products.
+(d) You grant to us a limited, non-exclusive, revocable, worldwide, non-transferable license to use the user content (including but not limited to any words or expressions added to the voice recognition dictionary) for the purposes of providing and/or enhancing the functionality of the products.

 16. Privacy, cookies, terms of website use and acceptable use policy

 The use of digital content provided via the internet is also governed by our privacy and acceptable use policies which can be found here.

 17. Our responsibility for loss or damage suffered by you if you are a consumer

 17.1 We are responsible to you for foreseeable loss and damage caused by us.
 If we fail to comply with these terms, we are responsible for loss or damage you suffer that is a foreseeable result of our breaking this contract or our failing to use reasonable care and skill, but we are not responsible for any loss or damage that is not foreseeable.
 Loss or damage is foreseeable if either it is obvious that it will happen or if, at the time the contract was made, both we and you knew it might happen, for example, if you discussed it with us during the sales process.